Amnyamka/PriscillaBot/readme.txt

 =====commands:=====

-send [role] [text] - it sends direct messages to all users of the group with the specified role.
+send [role] [text] - sends direct messages to all users of the group with the specified role.

-       Example: !send Admin Text
+       Example: !send role Text
        Use a roles only with 1 word or it will NOT work.

+role [role] [username] - checking the role of the user

+       Example: !role role Amnyam
+       Use a roles only with 1 word or it will NOT work.

+roleall [role] - checking the role of all users

+       Example: !roleall role